raum-dellamorte/susolver-rust/README.md

 - Pointing Pairs
 - Box Line Reduction
 - X-Wings
+- Y-Wings
-- *NEW* Y-Wings
+- *NEW* Singles Chains / Simple Colouring

 Next:
-- Simple Colouring
+- Swordfish (probably)

-Simple Colouring was tough the last time I implemented it.
-The word Simple is misleading as far as algorithms are concerned.
-You trace a chain of connected cells to prove that a value can't be in one of those cells.
-Nevertheless, the rust version solves nearly instantaneously while there was a noticable lag in all my previous versions in other languages, which I believe the JVM versions (Mirah and Kotlin) were the fastest.
+Simple Colouring was tough the last time I implemented it, but I was fighting with the language I used, Mirah.
+It had very little in the way of debugging tools.
+Mirah was to take advantage of the JVM without having to write Java or lose Java's speed, but I now prefer to use Kotlin for the JVM, which is just as fast as far as I can tell with the bonus of being safer.
+Nevertheless, the rust version solves nearly instantaneously and so far the only safety issue I have to think about is making sure I don't go out of bounds with an array of some kind.
+That's the only runtime error I remember having.

+Back on Simple Colouring, the word 'simple' is misleading as far as algorithms are concerned.
+You trace a chain of cells connected by a single value wherein each link is made by that value being a possibility in only 2 cells per Block/Row/Column.
+You assign one of two colours to each cell, alternating as you follow the chain.
+If you end up with 2 cells that are in the same Block, Row, or Column, and they are the same colour, all of that colour can be eliminated.
+If you have cells not in the chain that can be that value and can see two loose ends of the chain of opposite colour, that value can be eliminated from those off chain cells.

+It took me a while to get started while I tried to work out just how I would tackle the problem within the safety constraints of Rust, but once I got into it, it went really fast.
+VS Code with RLS (hopefully soon to be Atom with RLS) gives me code completion and every compiler error as I write so I never have to stop to do a test compile until what I want to test is my logic instead of my code.
+I never had much of an IDE for Ruby.
+Never had one for Haskell.
+Never wanted to write Java, so I couldn't take advantage of all its IDE glory.
+Mirah wasn't even 1.0.
+This is the best IDE experience I've had yet.

 I love Rust :)